 For example, if I tell you “big clock in London,” you’ll probably think of Big Ben right away.
 Or, if I say, “statue of a woman in New York,” the Statue of Liberty will probably pop into your head before I’ve even finished my statement.

-My grandmother was diagnosed with Alzheimer’s, a terrible disease.
-A study has shown that learning another language decreases the risk of developing this disease since language learners are constantly creating new neural pathways and giving existing ones a workout.
+By using your neural connections, you can not only strengthen these associations but you can also strengthen your mind.
+A study published in the Neuroscience Journal shows that learning another language decreases the risk of developing diseases like Alzheimer’s, since learning a language constantly creates new neural pathways and gives existing neurons a workout.
 In other words, learning a language keeps your brain young!

-That also explains why, when you learn a new word but don’t review or use it right away, you usually forget it.
-If the neural connections used to store the word are not used, they will weaken and eventually disappear (refer to the forgetting curve and the spaced repetition system for more info on this).
+That also explains why, when you learn a new word but don’t review it or use it right away, you usually forget it.
+If the neural connections used to store the word are not used, they will weaken and eventually disappear.
+(For more information on this, refer to our articles on The Forgetting Curve and The Spaced Repetition System).

 So, now that you know all that, how can you learn vocab without wasting time?